Akessoj/hellogp/README.md

 # hellogp
 A guinea pig service app
-It will hopefully be done so I donot just quit
+It will hopefully be done so I do not just quit